I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 "How about you stop pouting and just introduce us around the group?"
 Victoria suggested with a teasing smile.

 Shego growled and frowned, but she started the introductions anyway.
 "First off, everybody this is my Aunt Victoria and Hirotaka is her bratty son.
 Yori, I think you know Hirotaka."

-"I do indeed, although he and I never really spoke to each other at school," Yori replied.
+"I do indeed, even though he and I never really spoke to each other at school," Yori replied.

 "Good.
 Ron, you can be assured that my cousin didn't try to fuck your girlfriend.
 If only I could be the same," Shego remarked.

 "Fine, fine, fine.
 Hiro and Yori went to the same ninja school, so that's how they sort of know each other.
 Anyway, on to the rest of the merry lot.
 The twins are Wes and Wen.
 It's impossible to tell them apart if you don't share DNA with them, so just call them Wego."
 The aforementioned baby brothers grinned and shook hands with their sister's group, even though they knew everyone except Yori.